-If you're always aiming to get more fiber in your diet, this recipe made with black beans instead of garbanzos, will offer slightly more than a traditional hummus recipe.
+If you're always aiming to get more fiber in your diet, this recipe made with black beans instead of garbanzos will offer slightly more than a traditional hummus recipe.
 Half a cup of black beans contains six grams of fiber and seven grams of protein.
 And while chickpeas contain the same amount of protein, they only have five grams of fiber.
 Black beans are also slightly higher in iron, potassium, magnesium, and vitamin B1.
-Pair this tasty hummus with crackers or fresh veggies or smeared on toasted bread.
+Pair this tasty hummus with crackers or fresh veggies or smear it on toasted bread.

 1 clove garlic

 1 small jalapeño pepper, chopped (or 1/2 teaspoon cayenne pepper)

 15 ounces black beans, rinsed and drained